huijing/slides/63-moz-roadshow-eu-2019/README.md

 - great if you are using nested grids or have more than 1 grid on the same page
 - extending grid lines infinitely becomes quite helpful if you want to check on the alignment of multiple grids *(toggle grid1 and grid4)*
 - additional options include displaying line numbers and grid area names

+---

+- most basic usage of laying out items with grid is setting the track sizes of your rows and columns
+- the browser will automatically place items into the grid using a very well thought through algorithm, which is defined in the specifications
+- but things being placed one after another is behaviour most of us are fairly familiar with already
+- what's special about grid is how simple it is to manually place items in both dimensions
+- since my favourite analogy for this is placing pieces on a chessboard, that's what this is
+- this is a simple 3x3 grid, with 3 grid items
+- the property which controls their position will be `grid-row` and `grid-column`
+- for every

+---

 - using `grid-template-areas` to name grid areas is structurally similar to what we see rendered on the page
 - each line surrounded with quotes represents a grid row, every value in the line makes up the grid column
 - every line must have the same number of columns otherwise the whole thing is moot
 - change your layout without having to touch the code for the grid items, only the grid areas *(change grid area of banana)*
 - *(Switch to Braun poster example)*
 - using named grid areas can make it easier to adjust the positions of certain elements when the viewport size changes *(proceed to resize browser and hit 3 layouts)*
-- non-rectangular or disconnected regions may be permitted in future, but for now, just rectangles, no tetris shapes or that sort of thing
+- non-rectangular or disconnected regions may be permitted in future, but for now, just rectangles, no Tetris shapes or that sort of thing

 ---